 Dr. Campbell Thompson Lamont was born in Middlesex County, Ontario on the 19th of March, 1922.
 He was the 2nd of 3 children born to Alexander Lamont and the former Marie Thompson.
 (His paternal grandmother’s maiden name was Campbell.)
-Dr. Lamont had an older sister named Margaret and a you He was raised on the family farm in Mount Brydges with his sister Margaret and his brother Colin.
+Dr. Lamont had an older sister named Margaret Alexandra Lamont and a younger brother named Colin Alexander Lamont.
+Dr. Lamont was raised on the family farm in Mount Brydges.
 He graduated from Strathroy Collegiate Institute prior to attending university.

 Dr. Lamont enrolled at the University of Western Ontario and graduated with a medical degree in 1946.
 He completed an internship at Victoria Hospital (London) in 1947 and a residency at Westminster Hospital (London) in 1948.

-Dr. Lamont married Patricia Joan MacRobert in March of 1949 in London, Ontario.
+Dr. Lamont married Patricia Joan MacRobert on the 19th of March 1949 in London, Ontario.
 Mrs. Lamont was born in 1926, the daughter of Alfred Hartley MacRobert and the former Helena Hester Marguerite Hadden.